PampaWarro/warrolight/arduino/Protocol.md

 On start, the Arduino will use the static IP configured in the program and listen for UDP packets on port 2222 or 4444.
 It will also start brodcasting UDP packets containing the 4-byte word `YEAH`  every 1 second.
 If it receives a UDP packet, it will read it.

  - If the length of the packet is 0, it will discard it and set its state to disconnected.
  - The first byte in the packet should contain the sequence number.
-Non-consecutive sequence numbers are reported because they indicate some packet loss.
+Non-consecutive sequence numbers are reported via a serial message because they indicate some packet loss.
  - The rest of the packet contains encoded lights and are interpreted as described in the Serial protocol section.
 Only RGB encoded lights are accepted.

 ## RF protocol